webixly/Webixly-reverce/README.md

 ├── listner.py             # Server-side command dispatcher (listener)
 ├── windows_reverce.py     # Example client for Windows (simulated)
 ├── linux_reverce.py       # Example client for Linux (simulated)
-├── requirements.txt       # Optional dependencies (if any)
-└── .gitignore

 ```

 > 🔧 Adjust filenames above to match your repository if they differ.